Lost Souls (2000 film): Production

+The film was shot in 1998 on location in Los Angeles and New York City.

+Writers Betsy Stahl and Pierce Gardner cited the writings of M. Scott Peck, such as People of the Lie, as an inspiration for their story.

+Release

-The film was shot in 1998 on location in Los Angeles and New York City in America.
-The film was initially set for release in October 1999.
-However, due to a flood of "end of the world" and supernatural horror movies such as End of Days and Stigmata scheduled for release around the same time, a decision was made to delay the film.
+Lost Souls was initially set for release in October 1999.
+However, due to a flood of supernatural apocalyptic-themed horror films such as End of Days and Stigmata (both released in 1999), the film's distributor, New Line Cinema, chose to delay its release.
 The second release date, February 2000, was also cancelled due to a conflict with the very popular Scream franchise.
-A final release date of October 2000 was finally decided upon, which also happened to be exactly the same day as the re-release of The Exorcist.
+A final release date of October 2000 was finally decided upon, which also happened to be exactly the same day as the re-release of The Exorcist (1973).

-Reception
+Box office

-The film opened at #3 at the North American box office making USD$7,954,766 in its opening weekend.
-Lost Souls ultimately grossed only $31.3 million worldwide, making it a box office bomb.
+The film opened at number three at the North American box office making USD$7,954,766 in its opening weekend.
+Lost Souls ultimately grossed $31.3 million worldwide, making it a box office bomb.